wdbm/InfoPeace/documentation/generalized_network_dismantling.md

 Could [activation maximization](https://arxiv.org/abs/1605.09304) provide hints at what social network patterns correspond to resonating with the limbic systems of the vertices of [self-isolating groups](https://www.media.mit.edu/videos/sm-electome-2017-01-31)?

 Are there analogies to psychiatric disorders for information networks implemented with humans as vertices, or other thinking networks that are homomorphic?
 In a social graph, might there be observable a kind of schizophrenia that might indicate that the network is modelling noise or disinformation, or perhaps a kind of autism that might indicate more accurate modelling of information?
+[1]

+- [1]: [*When the world becomes 'too real': a Bayesian explanation of autistic perception*](https://doi.org/10.1016/j.tics.2012.08.009) -- Elizabeth Pellicano, David Burr (2012)